scurid-inc/sample-apps/README.md

 ### Golang

 Building any golang apps requires [Go](https://golang.org/doc/install) to be installed on your machine.
+Also, the Scurid Edge agent should be onboarded running on your device, if not please follow the steps [here](https://docs.scurid.com/v23.0.2.1/autonomousDeviceOnboarding/)

 #### PiZero
 Provides a simple app that runs on Raspberry Pi Zero, it is possible to run it on other platforms as well.